Here’s what we know about 'Euphoria' season three

 No – but it might be a long way off

 There was a three-year gap between the first and second season from 2019 to 2022, with the coronavirus pandemic delaying production by roughly a year.
-As long as no other virus outbreaks bring the world to its knees, it’s reasonable to estimate that the third season of Euphoria could be released in 2024.
+As long as no new virus outbreak bring the world to its knees, it’s reasonable to estimate that the third season of Euphoria could be released in 2024.

-Donni Davy, the lead make-up designer on Euphoria, stated in an interview in March that filming could start later this year – although this is yet to be confirmed.
+Donni Davy, the lead make-up designer on Euphoria, said in an interview in March that filming could start later this year – although this is yet to be confirmed.

 #Euphoria production update: I interviewed Donni Davy today and she mentioned that she *heard* they could potentially shoot season 3 later this year.
 (Not confirmed.)
 Each episode takes a month to film, so by the the time it goes through post, it’s safe to expect a 2024 release.